CAYE CAULKER

 Explore the underwater world

-Dive Belize’s blue hole Caye Caulker is the island closest to the world-famous blue hole.
+Dive Belize’s blue hole from Caye Caulker.
+The is the island closest to the world-famous blue hole.
 It takes about 2,5 hours from Caye Caulker by boat.
 Jaques Gasteaeu discovered the great blue hole in 1971.
 The about 400 feet deep hole measures about 1000 feet in diameter.
 On top of it, Belize’s great hole is surrounded by colorful corals.
 You’ll be able to find impressive stalactites and stalagmites under the overhangs.
 Since we didn’t dive (it’s one of the very few things both are afraid of), we didn’t go.
 However, fellow travelers told us the price is about 300 for three dives per day.

 Shark Alley